asheeransari/gitpractice/README.md

-This repo is for Practicing the git commands
+## This repo is for practicing the git command